 Understanding Dyes

 What are dyes?
-How dyes are obtained?
+How are dyes obtained?
 You often think about that when it comes to dye.
 Dyes are chemical substances that impart color to materials like plastics, textiles, and paper.
 Pigments can change the appearance of materials with their color-changing properties, such as changing their color, blackness, whiteness, or fluorescent intensity, depending on how they absorb or scatter light.

 Dyes can be soluble in some solvents, while pigments are not soluble in some solvents.
 When salt is added to dye, it becomes insoluble, resulting in an insoluble pigment called a lake pigment.